ditto-astrd/ditto-astrd/README.md

-# Ditto in Pangyu 👩🏻‍💻
+# Ditto in Pangyo 👩🏻‍💻
+- Working in Pangyo as a backend developer

 ## Programming